pkum/devops/README.md

   **BuildAndDeploy -tag '{version}'**

-   Access http://localhost:8080/time on browserwhich should display current date and time.
+   Access http://localhost:8080/time on browser which should display current date and time.

 **Following approaches are considered **